-As part of the NEPA process, the Draft Tier 1 EIS is being circulated for a 45-day review and comment period.
-During this period, the document is being made available to interested and concerned parties, including residents, property owners, community groups, the business community, elected officials, and public agencies.
+As part of the NEPA process, FRA and ADOT circulated the Draft Tier 1 EIS for a 50-day review and comment period beginning on September 11, 2015.
+During this period, the document was made available to interested and concerned parties, including residents, property owners, community groups, the business community, elected officials, and public agencies.
+In addition to being available online on the ADOT, EPA, and FRA websites, copies of the Draft Tier 1 EIS were available at the following locations: